Borderline Personality Disorder / Emerging BPD in Teens

 CONs For Diagnosing A Personality Disorder (Teens)

-• Personality disorder diagnoses tend to carry great stigma.
+- Personality disorder diagnoses tend to carry significant stigma.

-• The teen may grow out of certain behaviors, but the label may stick with him or her into adulthood.
+- While the teen may grow out of certain behaviors, the label may stay with him or her into adulthood.

 The difference between a rebellious teen and one that has an emerging personality disorder is the length, depth, and pattern of the behavior.